casangi/casadocs/docs/tasks/task_deconvolve.rst

              10x2 iterations as in these examples
              (i.e. deconvolve(niter=19) = deconvolve(9)+deconvolve(9) to get 20 iterations in total).

-   .. warning:: The mtmfs deconvolver currently has incorrect end-of-minor-cycle residual
-                calculations and is therefore disabled.
-Please use a different deconvolver.

    .. warning:: The asp deconvolver is not currently considered reliable when used with task
                 deconvolve and is therefore disabled.
 Please use a different deconvolver.